‘Please Can We Have A Dog?’

 Would a rescue dog be a good idea?

 A dog or a bitch?

-We will be addressing all of these issues and many more in the coming weeks.
-For now, though, I would recommend the following books to start your journey on understanding the wonderful world of dog ownership:
+We would recommend the following books to start your journey on understanding the wonderful world of dog ownership:

-A great companion to puppy owners to help them understand the do’s and don’t’s.
+A great manual for puppy owners to help understand the do’s and don’ts.

 This book helps you see what dogs see and think how dogs think.
-It’s less of a instructive book, more of a exercise in empathy.
+Less of an instructive book, it’s more an exercise in empathy.

-(Eileen is a National Canine Agility competitor, owner of of 3 dogs and mother of one.)
+(Eileen is a National Canine Agility competitor, owner of 3 dogs and mother of one.)